FusionAuth/fusionauth-site/site/_posts/2021-09-14-maila-networks-fusionauth.md

 Our mission is to provide the best experience to our customers mixing the service and connectivity offerings, both being delivered with security in mind.

+> [FusionAuth solved] the authentication, logging and searching problems that we had.

 **Dan:** Tell me about your work as CTO at Maila Networks.

 **Jean Rousseau:** It's a big responsibility but it comes with a lot of joy.
 I'm involved in many different areas, from technical to design.
 I'm even in the field with the technicians to grasp their problems and understand their needs.

 **Dan:** How do you use FusionAuth?
 OAuth?
 User management?
 Social sign-on?
 Something else?

-**Jean Rousseau:** We started using for a simple project and replaced the Coovachilli hotspot.
+**Jean Rousseau:** We started using it for a simple project and replaced the Coovachilli hotspot.
 Nowadays I'm experimenting it in other areas to integrate all logins with a single application.

 **Dan:** What applications are you planning to integrate with FusionAuth?